Lea23VC/Lea23VC/README.md

 ### 🛠 Projects
 I have worked on various projects, mostly under companies or institutions.
 Notable personal projects include:
 - **[Phantasma](https://phantasma.cl/)**: A Literature and Visual Arts Magazine by students from the University of Chile.
 I developed the backend, frontend, and infrastructure.
 - **[Laravel Serverless AigisBot](https://github.com/Lea23VC/laravel-serverless-aigisbot)**: A serverless bot made in Laravel using Discord webhooks to mainly return video games through a Discord channel.
 These video games are stored on my personal Gdrive account, and both the games and the bot are not publicly available.
+Includes Filament for an admin dashboard where games can be added or updated with boxarts or their platform.
+It also has an unused GraphQL API.

 ### 🌱 Currently Learning
 I am continuously expanding my knowledge and learning new technologies to stay up-to-date with the latest trends in the tech industry.